UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 When the current timestamp is later than the `expirationTimestamp` parameter, token holders are unable to settle their tokens for collateral until a price has been received by the Optimistic Oracle.
 The `settle` function will revert until the `expire` function is called once by anyone.

-The `expire` function does not take any parameters and requests a price from the Optimistic Oracle for the LSP contract's `priceIdentifier`, `expirationTimestamp`, `customAncillaryData`, `collateralToken`, and `prepaidProposerReward`.
+The `expire` function does not take any parameters and requests a price from the Optimistic Oracle for the LSP contract's `priceIdentifier`, `expirationTimestamp`, `customAncillaryData`, `collateralToken`, and `proposerReward`.

 ![](/docs/lsp-tokens/lsp_expire.png)